GabeScott/standard-works-vault/General Conference/1979 April - “Feed My Sheep”.md

 We reflected on the many priesthood, Relief Society, and Sunday School classes where husbands and wives who have been trained in the gospel—many with unusual talents—were not now being fully used.
 Some stakes are crowded with mature couples fully prepared to accept a mission call, who could not only enthusiastically help in spreading the gospel but strengthen new members in areas of the world where we are growing so rapidly.
 The thousands of newly baptized members now in the Church, with its somewhat strange, unfamiliar ways, could be encouraged and trained by someone who today is sitting comfortably at home.
 We thought, if we could only transplant hundreds of our faithful, well-prepared couples out into one of the greatest chapters of their lives!

-Amulek taught: “And he shall come into the world to redeem his people” (Alma 11:40).
+Amulek taught: “And he shall come into the world to redeem his people” ([[Alma 11.40|Alma 11:40]]).
 Must we not encourage and hold together “his people” and help prepare them for his coming?

 Some generally think that full-time missionary service is only for younger, unmarried men and women.
 However, a new social pattern is emerging.
 The number of men and women retiring from active employment or from professions is continually increasing, at what President Kimball or Elder LeGrand Richards would consider a very early age.